QDS-API/QDS-API.github.io/source/includes/_login.md

 Attribute | Type | Description
 --------- | ---- | -----------
-id | int | An internal BEX ID used to identify your user. value | string | Your unique and private token. isStrongPassword | string | Confirms whether your password meets our complexity requirements. isEmailVerified	| string | Your email address is used to recover forgotten passwords or lost tokens and needs to be verified before transactions are possible.
+id | int | An internal QDS ID used to identify your user. value | string | Your unique and private token. isStrongPassword | string | Confirms whether your password meets our complexity requirements. isEmailVerified	| string | Your email address is used to recover forgotten passwords or lost tokens and needs to be verified before transactions are possible.